yujunz/gitlab.com-runbooks/docs/postgres-dr-delayed/postgres-dr-replicas.md

 #### Restoring with WAL-G

 We will delete the content of the existing PGDATA dir and re-fill it using wal-g.
-Retrieving the base-backup will take several hours (around 6h or so) and then fetching and replaying the necessary WAL files since the base-backup also can take a few hours.
+Retrieving the base-backup will take several hours (1.5 - 2 TiB/h -> ~3.5 - 4.5 hours for a 7TiB database) and then fetching and replaying the necessary WAL files since the base-backup also can take a few hours, depending on how much time passed since the last base-backup.

 * make a backup copy of `recovery.conf`:
   * `cp -a /var/opt/gitlab/postgresql/data/recovery.conf $HOME/`